Banks That Don’t Use ChexSystems in Arizona

 SunWest Federal Credit Union

-SunWest Federal is a ChexSystems bank, but if you become a member you can open a savings account with them.
+SunWest Federal is a ChexSystems bank, but if you become a member, you can open a savings account with them.
 After one year has elapsed, you’ll be able to open a checking account, too, if the savings account remains in good standing.

 It’s a bank worth getting your foot in the door to because a checking account with SunWest comes with many perks.